 A voyage through contemporary Beijing in the taxi of the philandering Dezi.
-His wandering between destinations and women is much like Beijing’s own search for identity between disappearing ancient values and an uncertain future.
-Adding to the challenges of daily life in post-Maoist China is the delusion of loving a modern world which doesn’t love in return.
+His aimless wanderings between destinations and women are much like Beijing’s own search for identity between disappearing ancient values and an uncertain future.

 Why did I not hear about Ning Ying until Mubi started showing her works?
 I can tell from this film alone that she is a major talent.
 "I Love Beijing" didn't age well, though - it looks and sounds hopelessly 90's, but its heart and soul shines through.
 It is indeed gritty, and rings true with authenticity.
 Highly recommended.